House Hacks: How buying an investment property worked as my first home

 Buying your first home is a big step in building wealth and financial independence.
-For two first-time home buyers (and friends) in the Minneapolis, Minn.-area, purchasing a duplex as an investment property made the most financial sense.
+For two first-time homebuyers (and friends) purchasing a duplex as an investment property made the most financial sense.
 Here’s how they broke into a hot real estate market by purchasing a rental property.

 While searching for his first home, Peter R. was looking at both duplexes and single family homes.
 “I wanted a duplex for long-term wealth building but it also gave me a lot of flexibility in terms of figuring out where I wanted to live and waiting out market volatility.
 If the housing market takes a dive, I can always hold onto this property for as long as I need to,” Peter says.